The 50 States and Capitals List: A thorough look to America’s States and Their Capitals

 Historical Context: When Did States Join the Union?

 The order in which states joined the Union tells a story of westward expansion and political growth.
-But delaware was the first state, ratifying the Constitution on December 7, 1787, while Hawaii became the 50th and most recent state on August 21, 1959.
-Understanding this timeline adds depth to your knowledge of each state’s role in American history That's the whole idea..
+Practically speaking, delaware was the first state, ratifying the Constitution on December 7, 1787, while Hawaii became the 50th and most recent state on August 21, 1959.
+Understanding this timeline adds depth to your knowledge of each state’s role in American history Still holds up..

 Educational Benefits of Learning the 50 States and Capitals